spacemonkeygo/dbx/README.md

 	// orderby controls the order the rows are returned. direction has to be
 	// either "asc" or "desc".
 	orderby <direction> <model.field>

+	// suffix will cause the generated read methods to have the desired value suffix <parts>
 )
 ```

 ### Update

-See the documentation on Read for information about where and join.
-Update is
+See the documentation on Read for information about where join, and suffix.
-required to have enough information in the where and join clauses for dbx to
+Update is required to have enough information in the where and join clauses
-determine that it will be updating a single row.
+for dbx to determine that it will be updating a single row.

 ```
 update <model> (
 	where <model.field> <op> <model.field or "?">
 	join <model.field> = <model.field>
+	suffix <parts>
 )
 ```

 ### Delete

-See the documentation on Read for information about where and join.
+See the documentation on Read for information about where, join and suffix.

 ```
 delete <model> (
 	where <model.field> <op> <model.field or "?">
 	join <model.field> = <model.field>
+	suffix <parts>
 )
 ```